Skip ahead >>

 Organizations can better understand customer behavior, website performance, user engagement, customer loyalty, and more.
 Furthermore, it enables businesses to track the effectiveness of their marketing campaigns.
 They know more about how key performance indicators, such as ROI, are impacted by changes in customer behavior.

-What Is the BigQuery cost?
+What Is the BigQuery pricing?

-The cost of using BigQuery depends on several factors, such as the amount of data stored and processed.
+The BigQuery pricing depends on several factors, such as the amount of data stored and processed.
 BigQuery has a free tier that includes up to 1 TB of data storage and 1 TB of query processing per month.
 Beyond that, BigQuery offers a flat-rate pricing model, which provides users with dedicated resources and predictable pricing based on their data storage and processing needs.
 Alternatively, it has a pay-as-you-go model, which allows users to pay for the data storage and processing resources they use.

 You can always check the BigQuery Cost Calculator to make sure that you are on a budget.